SB design system

 🚀 Business Impact

 For the most important touchpoint in a data-heavy interface, I applied a minimum 3:1 contrast ratio to maximise visibility.
+14 different types ensured enough subtlety to fit each scenario, whether it needed to be toned up or toned down.

 Documentation